Using the Suns in the Sun Workstation Lab

 After you execute one of the above commands, a screen saver will appear on the monitor.
 When you return, remove the lock by pressing Return and then entering your password.

-If use of xlock becomes problematic (i.e. if computers are consistently locked for long periods of time), the xlock command will be removed.
+If locking a computer becomes problematic (i.e. if computers are consistently locked for long periods of time), the locking feature will be removed.
 System administrators reserve the right to remove a lock and log the user out whenever necessary.

 Return to Table of Contents